kbressem/medAlpaca/README.md

 ```bash
 pip install -r requirements.txt
 ```

+Give the recency of LLaMA, HugginFace does not fully support it yet and you may run into [errors](https://github.com/tatsu-lab/stanford_alpaca#warning).
+To mitigate these issues, we have specified the dependency versions that have proven effective for our purposes.
+Please refer to the pinned requirements for a smoother experience.

 ## Finetune The Models
 All models have been trained on 8A100 GPUs with 80GB VRAM